Zhiming-Huang/CombTS_INFOCOM26/README.md

 ## Key Features

 ### CombTS Algorithm
+- **Environment-Based Design**: Takes an environment instance that provides available arms and feasible combinations
 - **Posterior Sampling**: Draws samples from Beta posterior distributions for each arm
 - **Combinatorial Selection**: Selects feasible combinations with highest sum of posterior samples
 - **Sleeping Arms Support**: Handles arms that may not be available at every round